Annabelle Comes Home

 Annabelle Comes Home is a 2019 American supernatural horror film written and directed by Gary Dauberman, in his directorial debut, from a story by Dauberman and James Wan, who also served as producer with Peter Safran.
-It serves as a sequel to 2014's Annabelle and 2017's Annabelle: Creation, and as the seventh installment in The Conjuring Universe franchise.
+It serves as a sequel to 2014's Annabelle and 2017's Annabelle: Creation, and as the sixth installment in The Conjuring Universe franchise.
 The film stars Mckenna Grace, Madison Iseman, and Katie Sarife, along with Vera Farmiga and Patrick Wilson, who reprise their roles as Ed and Lorraine Warren.

 In early April 2018, Warner Bros.
-Pictures announced that a then-untitled film in the Conjuring Universe franchise would be released on July 3, 2019.
+Pictures announced that a then-untitled film in The Conjuring Universe franchise would be released on July 3, 2019.
 Later that month, it was announced that the film would be another installment in the Annabelle series, with Dauberman signed on to write and direct the film in his directorial debut, based on a story treatment written by Dauberman and Wan.
-Principal photography commenced by mid-October and officially wrapped in December 2018 in Los Angeles.
+Principal photography had begun by mid-October and was finished in December 2018 in Los Angeles.